Bill Nelson: Florida Legislature

 In 1972, Nelson was elected to the Florida House of Representatives as the member from the 47th district, representing much of Brevard County and portions of Orange County and Seminole County.
 He won reelection in 1974 and 1976.

+As a representative of Melbourne, Nelson was one of the representatives who opposed the demolition of the Old Capitol of Florida.

 U.S. House of Representatives

 Nelson was elected to the U.S. House of Representatives in 1978 in the open 9th congressional district after the five-term Republican incumbent, Louis Frey Jr., chose to run for governor of Florida rather than for reelection.

 In 1980, Nelson was reelected to that district, which encompassed all of Brevard and part of Orange County.
 He was redistricted to the 11th congressional district, encompassing all of Brevard and parts of Orange, Indian River, and Osceola counties; he won reelection in 1982, 1984, 1986, and 1988.
 He remained a member of the U.S. House of Representatives until 1991.

 Nelson chaired the House Space Subcommittee for six years as a key member of the House Committee on Science, Space and Technology.
 His district included Cape Canaveral and its space facility.
 In 1988, Bill Nelson criticized President Reagan's policy to export American satellites for launch on China's Long March rockets.
 Nelson called this an "inconsistent administration policy."
 Nelson stated that Reagan "wanted to build up commercial space ventures, and on the other hand, he is cutting off the commercial space ventures at the knees with these export licenses."